The ultimate 2 Week Laos Itinerary

 Arrive early afternoon.
 Vang Vieng is a much smaller town than Luang Prabang and you’ll be able to walk everywhere.
 There are many hostels, guesthouses, and hotels to choose from.
 We stayed at the Amari.
 A bit luxurious for the town, complete with great views and a huge breakfast.

-Riverside Boutique Resort– located on the banks of the Nam Song river has the best views in town complete with a pool and a spa.
+Located on the banks of the Nam Song river has the best views in town complete with a pool and a spa.
 Prices start at $110 per night.
-If you haven’t heard of Vang Vieng, it is a small party town that is kind of like the wild, wild west.

 Grab dinner and then a drink at one of the lively bars in town.
 My favorite was the Moon Bar because it has a pool table, a friendly staff, and good music.
 There is also a ‘happy’ menu if you desire.